jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## My Frontline Problem

 Watch this clip from Netflix's _Black Mirror_.
 It's a story of a crazed man who wants to talk with the CEO of an Instagram-like app called Smithereen.
-He holds a company intern hostage awaiting the CEO’s call.
-Police surround him, corporate lackies try to deflect him, bullets are fired at him.
+He holds a company intern hostage awaiting the CEO's call.
+Police surround him, corporate lackeys try to deflect him, bullets are fired at him.
 But he still wants his phone call.

 The only thing people know is he was hit by a drunk driver years before.

 https://www.youtube.com/watch?v=_gF1oGQ2hAA&feature=youtu.be&t=57

 New technology is either our salvation.
 Or our distraction.
 This is frontline pain.
-It's not caused, or solved, by Progressives, or Conservatives.
-It's neither someone else problem, or bad luck.
+It's not caused, or solved, by Progressives or Conservatives.
+It's neither someone else problem or bad luck.
 This is the pain of regular life on Main Street.
-Pain is what evolution uses to force lifeforms to adapt, and if we refuse, life finds someone else to carry it's banner.
+Pain is what Evolution uses to force lifeforms to adapt.
+If we refuse, life finds someone else to carry its banner.

+Feeling pain is good if we solve it and move on.

-These are the poor souls car insurance adjusters speak to.
-While most aren't so devastated; far too many are (in fact many adjusters don't use social media because of threats from callers, sadly a kidnapping isn't too outlandish.
+These are the poor souls' car insurance adjusters speak to.
+While most aren't so devastated, far too many are.
+(In fact, many adjusters don't use social media because of threats from callers, sadly a kidnapping isn't too outlandish.
 Some callers send thank-you presents though, so there's good and bad).

 Deadly crashes, hijackings, abductions, drive-by shootings, drunk driving, car fires, running red lights, and yes, distracted driving—every human tragedy eventually calls an insurance adjuster.

 And all the while DING-DING-DING-DING-DING-DING.

-I wept while watching Smithereens; full out tears.
+I wept while watching Smithereens, full out tears.
 I knew what the plot twist was—that distracted driving killed a loved one—because I'd spoken with this person too many times.
 This was the motivation for me to make my app.
 I wanted to help solve horrible, useless, and preventable car crashes with something (I now call) The Life Star.

-Here's why I failed; and here's why I'll succeed.
+Here's why I failed, and here's why I'll succeed.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/GrandUnknownHagfish' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/grandunknownhagfish">via Gfycat</a></p>
 _This is the what digital technology is good for.
 Only player gods will reach for it._

 ## My App

-My app was very simple.
+My app was straightforward.
 Using modern web development, it took just a few months of work.
 Take some free code from GitHub, an inexpensive cloud computing account, and the design skills of a novice.
 It was so simple, it might not even get me a job in "tech."

-Here’s how it worked.
+Here's how it worked.

 Today's insurance industry is entirely based in the Industrial Age.
 So after an accident, drivers are expected to exchange information.
-Because they're (understandably) frazzled they often don’t.
+Because they're (understandably) frazzled, they often don't.
 Adjusters have to search for each other—literally calling around or hoping someone calls you.
 Delays pile up like crazy; causing most of the maddening DING-DING-DING-DING-DING.

 Like Uber uses online maps, my app let adjusters post an accident on a google map.
 Since every accident shares GPS coordinates, all adjusters, regardless of what drivers do, can find and email each other.
-It’s minimal cost was paid for by rental car companies and repair shops who loved the ability to communicate with adjusters online instead of waiting on hold.
+Its minimal cost was paid for by rental car companies and repair shops who loved the ability to communicate with adjusters online instead of waiting on hold.

 That's how simple it is to foster mass-collaboration and save hundreds of millions of dollars and millions of hours of productivity.
-That's how much the Internet Age is already here, but the Matrix of the Industrial Age dark majic keeps it from people's eyes.
+That's how much the Internet Age is already here.
+Still, the Matrix of the Industrial Age dark majic keeps it from people's eyes.

-To wake workers up, all I had to do was show my app's majic and they instantly smiled.
+To wake workers up, all I had to do was show my app's majic, and they instantly smiled.

 The best part was something that Frederick Douglass would love; learning about ourselves.
-With digital collaboration we start getting better information on our economy than things like GDP.
+With digital collaboration, we start getting better information on our economy than things like GDP.

-For example, with my small little app, for the first time, we’d have a database of the exact location and causes of car crashes.
-Thereafter we could cross reference with weather, traffic, demographics, and many other databases.
+For example, with my small little app, for the first time, we'd have a database of the exact location and causes of car crashes.
+After that, we could cross-reference with weather, traffic, demographics, and many other databases.

-We’d finally learn why car crashes happen, and start to fight back.
-We wouldn't have to work so bullshit jobs, because our insurance rates would naturally go down.
+We'd finally learn why car crashes happen and start to fight back.
+We wouldn't have to work such bullshit jobs, because our insurance rates would naturally go down.

-A database of crash locations and causes doesn’t exist today.
-Government regulators don't care about it.
-Insurance company managers don't care about it.
-Extras tell themselves "they" are solving their problems.
-So, when tires are faulty, intersections jam up too much, pot holes get too big, or anything else repeatedly causes crashes, we don’t even know.
+A database of crash locations and causes doesn't exist today.
+Government regulators and insurance company managers don't care about it.
+Ironic because extras tell themselves "they" do care.
+So, when tires are faulty, intersections jam up too much, potholes get too big, or anything else repeatedly causes crashes, we don't even know.

-My little app was a happy upgrade in the game of civilization; but not good enough.
+My little app was a happy upgrade in the game of civilization, but not good enough.
 Or more likely, too good.
 My biggest problem was I messed with a lever of power.
 Now because of open-source and Techvolution, I can depend on player gods to help me fight back.

 ![New Tool Creation](/img\diagrams\techvolution-civilization-is-here.jpg)
 _Look familiar?
 Uber, Airbnb, and my app; all use GPS maps.
-Kind of looks like the game of Anno1800 or Civilization 6 doesn't it?
-Didn't I tell you computers games teach us how we'll live in the Internet Age.
+Kind of looks like the game of Anno1800 or Civilization 6, doesn't it?
+Didn't I tell you computer games teach us how we'll live in the Internet Age?
 A sneak peek at The Life Star._

 ## Attacking a Lever of Power

-Adjusters hold the insurance checkbook in their hand.
-They decide how much to payout on every claim.
+Adjusters hold the insurance checkbook in their hands.
+They decide how much to pay out on every claim.
 Making adjusters use telephones isn't an accident.
-It's a huge lever of power to say "call me when I'm available".
-By easing congestion, and taking away the DINGS, I was in effect taking away the insurance company's ability to create friction for anyone withdrawing money.
+It's a massive lever of power to say, "call me when I'm available."
+By easing congestion and taking away the DINGS, I was, in effect, taking away the insurance company's ability to create friction for anyone withdrawing money.
 And, lessening crashes wasn't much of a selling point either.

 This was never officially said to me.
 Remember being far from the frontline makes people not realize the consequences of their actions.
 In fact, most insurance decision-makers today have never even spoken with a customer; nevermind processed a claim.
 They'd watch Smithereens with no tearful recognition.

 Simply put, with no pain felt, there was no problem to solve.

 Thus, now I know how to fix my failure.
-The key to success, for me and you Stargazer, is making a modern lever of power, then making frontline pain common knowledge so we turn extras into player gods who take control of their lives.
+The key to success, for me and you Stargazer, is making a modern lever of power.
+With it, we make frontline pain common knowledge.
+By knowing our society's pain, we turn extras into player gods who take control of their lives.

 <a class="twitter-timeline" data-width="600" data-height="500" data-theme="light" href="https://twitter.com/OPP_GTATraffic?ref_src=twsrc%5Etfw" target="_blank">Tweets by OPP_GTATraffic</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 _This is a Twitter feed for the Ontario Police.
 It tells everyone about crashes in real-tme.
 People on this list—right now—are living through Smithereens in some way.
 That pain used to only be felt by the unlucky few, but by making it common knowledge, we can all feel the pain and use mass-collaboration to solve it using the life saving rules of The Life Star._

 ## The Life Star

-At it's heart, Smithereens is a story about an extra.
+At its heart, Smithereens is a story about an extra.
 The tortured man assumes the company Smithereen will care about his problem.
-Extras assume "they" have the people's best interest at heart.
+Extras believe "they" have the people's best interest at heart.
 "They" in government bureaucracy.
 "They" in corporations.
 "They" someone else.
 The truth is, "they" only have your interest at heart if you're holding levers of power.

 Only then does "they" the powerful, becomes "we" the player god.